vykuang/de-zoomcamp/w2-orchestration/README.md

 ### Work Queues and Agents

-Deployments are sent to work queues, and agents subscribe to the specified queues to run those jobs
+Deployments are sent to work queues, and agents subscribe to the specified queues to run those jobs, per `--queue <WORK_QUEUE>` arg

+  - `--match QUEUE_PREFIX` will match multiple work queues, and override `--queue`

 Agent infra needs to fulfill the requirements of the jobs in the queues.
 Containerize these agents.

+In addition to passing `--queue`, the `PREFECT_API_URL` env var must also be set.
+By default this will point to the local URL of `http://localhost:4200/api` but if we're using cloud, then it will be different, e.g. `PREFECT_API_URL="https://api.prefect.cloud/api/accounts/[ACCOUNT-ID]/workspaces/[WORKSPACE-ID]"`

+This can also be configured on a per-agent basis by passing `--api <API_HERE>`

 ### Notifications